 The Federal Reserve is the U.S.'s central bank.
 It monetizes U.S. debt when it buys U.S. Treasury bills, bonds, and notes from member banks.
 The Fed doesn't have to print money to do so.
 Instead, it issues a credit to the bank's reserve deposits.
 The credit is treated just like money, even though the Fed doesn't print actual cash.
 This process is called open-market operations.

 The Fed also uses open-market operations to raise and lower interest rates when it buys Treasurys from its member banks.
 The Fed issues credit to the banks, leaving them with more reserves than they need to meet the Fed's reserve requirement.
 The banks then lend these excess reserves, known as fed funds, at a lower rate to other banks so that they can meet their reserve requirements.

 How the Fed Monetizes the Debt

-It is as if the Treasurys bought by the Fed didn't exist.
-But they do exist on the Fed's balance sheet.
+This process may make it seem as if the Treasurys bought by the Fed don't exist, but they do exist on the Fed's balance sheet.
 Technically, the Treasury must pay the Fed back one day.
-Until then, the Fed has given the federal government more money to spend.
-That increases the money supply, thus monetizing the debt.
+Until then, the Fed has given the federal government more money to spend, increasing the money supply, and monetizing the debt.

-The Fed's primary purpose throughout QE was to keep the fed funds rate low.
+The Fed's primary purpose throughout QE was to lower interest rates and spur economic growth.
 Banks base all short-term interest rates on the fed funds rate.
-A low prime rate helps companies expand and create jobs.
-Low mortgage rates help people afford more expensive homes.
+A low prime rate helps companies cheaply borrow money so they can expand and create jobs, and low mortgage rates help people afford more expensive homes.
 The Fed wanted QE to revive the housing market.
-Low interest rates also reduce returns on bonds.
-That turns investors toward stocks and other higher-yielding investments.
+Low-interest rates also reduce returns on bonds, which turns investors toward stocks and other higher-yielding investments.
 For all these reasons, low interest rates help boost economic growth.